What is it?

 The Pupil Premium is additional school funding for children eligible for free school meals, looked after children and those from families with parents in the Armed Forces.
 It is up to the school to decide how it spends this money to raise achievement and improve outcomes for these pupils.

-In 2015/16, the school received £124,215 Pupil Premium funding with 126 students eligible for the deprivation funding and a very small number eligible for the Armed Forces and looked after children funding.
-This year we have £129,965 allocated.
+In 2016/17 academic year, the school received £135,957 Pupil Premium for 155 students, most of whom attracted the deprivation funding and a very small number the Armed Forces and Looked After Children funding.
+This academic year, we have £139,300 allocated for 152 students.